fish546-2018/laura-quantseq/README.md

   - **blast/**: Blast results, transcriptome against Uniprot database; ps-oly-gonad-unitprot_blastx.tab.
   - **bowtie**: results of Bowtie - Need to move my files from the data/tag-seq/ directory here.
   - **DESeq**: Important!
 Transformed gene counts, diff. expressed genes.
+  - **fastqc/**: FastQC results of untrimmed/ and trimmed/ RNASeq data
   - **kallisto**: Results froj Kallisto for gene pseudo-counts.
 Most important files:
     - 1129matrix-trans_counts.isoform.counts.matrix: The 'counts.matrix' file is used for downstream analyses of differential expression.
     - 1129matrix-trans_counts.isoform.TMM.EXPR.matrix: The TMM.EXPR.matrix file is used as the gene expression matrix in most other analyses; counts are cross-sample normalized. <--- need to figure out exactly how!
+  - **tagseq_trim/**: A bunch of versions of my tagseq data: trimmed fastq (.trim), SAM files (.sam), sorted BAM files (.bam), and BAM index files (.bai).
+  - **test-data/**: Practice data from Katherine for pipeline developing
+    - oly_Trinityv2.txt: raw read counts mapped to each gene in an assembled transcriptome
+    - trinity_go_annotations.txt: the Gene Ontology annotations for mapped genes in the oly_Trinityv2.txt file.
+  - **trimgalore/**: RNASeq data that has veen trimmed using `trimgalore!`.
+This was not actually used for transcriptome assembly, since I used Trimmomatic built into the Trinity program.

 ### scripts
 R or bash scripts